 Cut flowers are traditionally for funerals in China.
 In this case, both yellow and white roses represent death.
 White, furthermore, symbolizes bad luck.
 Numbers are highly symbolic in Chinese culture, and influence flower-giving in many ways.
 The number 14, for example, means imminent death, so a bouquet of 14 roses would not be well received.
 But recently a modern-day fairy tale and a magical number gave red roses renewed significance in Chinese romantic culture.

 It was a grand romantic gesture in 2012 that brought back the true fairy tale symbolism of red roses.
 A young man had 9,999 roses stitched together to create a stunning bridal gown for his bride-to-be.
 In addition to the romantic color of the flowers, the number holds significance as 9,999 represents forever in Chinese culture, surpassed only by 10,000, which is a number reserved for gods.
 This proposal ignited a renewed passion for red roses and timeless romance throughout China.

 Taiwan: Valentine’s Day Roses, Upgraded

-We’ve talked about how rose symbolism fits into a “language of flowers” before, but Taiwan’s Valentine’s Day rose traditions take that symbolism to the next level.
-Apparently, when V Day rolls around, rose bouquets are bought in specific numbers to send particular messages to crushes and loved ones:
+We’ve talked about how number symbolism fits into a “language of flowers”, but Taiwan’s Valentine’s Day rose traditions take that symbolism to the next level.
+When V Day rolls around, rose bouquets are bought in specific numbers to send particular messages to crushes and loved ones:

 - A single rose symbolizes one-and-only love.